Kim Min-kyun: Fagiano Okayama

-On 20 April 2011 he joined Fagiano Okayama.
-During his time at Fagiano Okayama, Kim became an ever-present member of the starting eleven as an attacking midfielder.
-Kim played in 73 out of 79 league games during his time at Fagiano Okayama and featured in the starting eleven on 66 of those games.
+On 20 April 2011, Kim joined Fagiano Okayama.
+During his time at Fagiano Okayama, he became an ever-present member of the starting eleven as an attacking midfielder.
+He played in 73 out of 79 league games during his time at Fagiano Okayama and featured in the starting eleven on 66 of those games.
 Kim scored his first league goal for Fagiano Okayama in a 2–1 loss against Consadole Sapporo on 29 May 2011.

 Jagiellonia Białystok

-On 28 January 2013 he joined Jagiellonia Białystok on a 2 1/2-year contract.
-Kim failed to secure himself as a first team regular during his time in Poland, featuring in five league games without playing the full 90 minutes in any of those games.
-Additionally, Kim also played four games in the Młoda Ekstraklasa, the under-21 league for youth players in the Ekstraklasa.
+On 28 January 2013, Kim joined Jagiellonia Białystok on a 2 1/2-year contract.
+He failed to secure himself as a first team regular during his time in Poland, featuring in five league games without playing the full 90 minutes in any of those games.
+Additionally, he also played four games in the Młoda Ekstraklasa, the under-21 league for youth players in the Ekstraklasa.
 On 15 July 2013 Kim left Jagiellonia Białystok after reaching an agreement with the club for a mutual termination of his contract.

 Fagiano Okayama

 On 31 July 2013, Kim returned to Fagiano Okayama.
-After a few substitute appearances, Kim once again became a starting regular in midfield, where he was present in the starting eleven in all eight league matches from 15 September 2013 to 10 November 2013.
+After a few substitute appearances, he once again became a starting regular in midfield, where he was present in the starting eleven in all eight league matches from 15 September 2013 to 10 November 2013.
 He scored his first goal since coming back in a 3–1 loss against Tochigi SC on 25 August 2013.

 Ulsan Hyundai

-On 10 January 2014 Kim joined Ulsan Hyundai on a three-year contract.
+On 10 January 2014, Kim joined Ulsan Hyundai on a three-year contract.
 He scored his first goal in a 2–2 draw against Suwon Samsung Bluewings on 19 April 2014.